KhayyamAhmadov/KhayyamAhmadov/README.md

 # 👋 Hi, I’m Xeyyam Ehmedov

 Welcome to my GitHub profile!
-I’m a **Data Analyst & Machine Learning Engineer** passionate about turning raw data into actionable insights, building intelligent models, and creating interactive dashboards.
+I specialize in Data Science and Data Analytics, with strong expertise in Machine Learning and Deep Learning.
+My focus is on extracting insights from raw data, building intelligent predictive models, and designing interactive dashboards that turn data into impactful decisions.

 ---